 A dominant closer with a devastating fastball-curveball combo who anchored the New York Yankees' return to championship glory in 1996.

-When John Wetteland took the mound in the ninth inning, the game was effectively over.
-With a high-leg kick and a ferocious competitive glare, he was the prototype of the modern, overpowering closer.
-His signature high-90s fastball and a sharp, buckling curveball made him nearly unhittable at his peak.
-After establishing himself with the Montreal Expos, Wetteland’s legacy was cemented in the Bronx.
-As the linchpin of the New York Yankees' bullpen in 1996, he was virtually automatic, saving a record 24 consecutive games and then nailing down all four Yankees wins in the World Series against Atlanta, earning MVP honors.
+John Wetteland saved 24 consecutive games in 1996 and nailed down all four Yankees wins in the World Series, earning MVP honors.
+Born in 1966, he took the mound with a high-leg kick and a ferocious competitive glare.
+His high-90s fastball and sharp, buckling curveball made him nearly unhittable at his peak.
+After establishing himself with the Montreal Expos, he became the linchpin of the New York Yankees' bullpen.
 He brought immediate credibility to the Texas Rangers as their first major free-agent signing, leading the American League in saves.
-Wetteland’s intensity and reliability helped redefine the importance of the ninth-inning specialist in baseball's strategy.
+Wetteland's intensity helped redefine the importance of the ninth-inning specialist.

 1965–1980